 Keeping in mind all of the above factors, the quickest route to law school is about six years.
 The time commitment for a student who has already completed their bachelor’s degree and is pursuing law school is between three and four years.

-For the average student starting college, law school takes roughly seven years to complete.
+For the average student starting college, law school takes roughly five to seven years to complete the study.